ant-design/ant-design/docs/spec/lightweight.en-US.md

 <img class="preview-img" align="right" alt="example of hypertext hot spot" description="When hovering on the cell in which the hypertext is positioned, the mouse turns from a cursor to a hand symbol.
 Click it and jump to another page." src="https://os.alipayobjects.com/rmsportal/bCrBxGPJiDvkyOH.png">

-The clickable area of hypertext is affected by the length of the stirng in a cell.
+The clickable area of hypertext is affected by the length of the string in a cell.
 The while cell can be set to a hot spot in order to be triggered easier.

 <br>

 <img class="preview-img" align="right" alt="example of button hot spot" description="Move the mouse near the button and activate the hover state." src="https://os.alipayobjects.com/rmsportal/dSehXwUuXDFDhJO.png">

-Increase the clickable hot spot to strenthen the responsiveness rather than increase the size of the button.
+Increase the clickable hot spot to strengthen the responsiveness rather than increase the size of the button.

 >Note that it is especially suited for Mobile.